-Among all the aquatic animals, Dolphin is well known for its intelligence and human friendly behavior.
+Among all the aquatic animals, Dolphin is well known for its intelligence and human-friendly behavior.
 Kids love dolphins and are very inquisitive about them.
-As dolphins are mammal and they live in water, kids confuse them with fish.
-We have gathered complete collection of Dolphin Facts For Kids that will answer all the questions that arise in a kids’ mind.
-In this page you are going to learn all about dolphins, what are they, how they look, their color, classification, species, weight, length, lifespan, special features, body parts, teeth, brain, intelligence,diet, habitat, prey, predator, adaptations, behavior, hunting techniques, echolocation, communication, lifecycle, baby dolphin and many other interesting facts about dolphins for kids along with pictures, slideshows and videos.
+As dolphins are mammals and they live in water, kids confuse them with fish.
+We have gathered a complete collection of Dolphin Facts For Kids that will answer all the questions that arise in a kids’ mind.
+On this page you are going to learn all about dolphins, what are they, how they look, their color, classification, species, weight, length, lifespan, special features, body parts, teeth, brain, intelligence, diet, habitat, prey, predator, adaptations, behavior, hunting techniques, echolocation, communication, lifecycle, baby dolphin and many other interesting facts about dolphins for kids along with pictures, slideshows, and videos.

 Dolphin Facts For Kids

 1. What Is A Dolphin – Is A Dolphin A Fish